* Essential readings

 1-2 page reflection paper.

 Discuss the value of framing forced psychiatric interventions as torture (or, as torture or other ill-treatment).
 What are the advantages and disadvantages of using this concept?
-How useful is it to secure an absolute prohibition of commitment and forced treatment?
+How useful is the conceptualization of forced interventions as torture, in the effort to secure an absolute prohibition of commitment and forced treatment?

 (c) Tina Minkowitz 2017